RandomStudio/tether/README.md

 Some examples of Agent roles:

 - Mostly **INPUT** Role -> Output Plugs:
-  - `"lidar2d"` for LIDAR data, e.g. [tether-lidar-rs](https://github.com/RandomStudio/tether-rplidar-rs).
+  - `"lidar2d"` for LIDAR data, e.g. [tether-lidar-rs](https://github.com/RandomStudio/tether-rplidar-rs) (in Rust) or [tether-rplidar](https://github.com/RandomStudio/tether-rplidar) (in Python).
 Note that the underlying hardware, SDK and even programming language could differ, but from the point of view of the Tether system the role is the same because the messages look the same.
   - `"lidar-person-counter"` for presence detection, e.g. [lidar-person-counter](https://github.com/RandomStudio/lidar-person-counter)
   - `"gui"` for user interface control, e.g. [tether-egui](https://github.com/RandomStudio/tether-egui)
   - `"poseDetection"` for tracking people